HermanL02/Warwick-MSc-CS-Notes/CS932L Formal System Design/Lec11. Structuring specificaitons.md

 		4. Tree Structure
 # Incorporating one machine in another
 ## M2 SEES M1
+- M2 can Refers any sets and constants defined in M1
+- M2 can Query/Use values variables in M1
 -
 ## M2 USES M1
 ## M2 INCLUDES M1